 This section lists the details for the following Operating Systems:

-12.While Apple iOS devices use PEAP with Cisco ISE or 802.1x, the public certificate includes a CRL distribution point that the iOS device needs to verify but cannot do it without network access.
-Click "confirm/accept" on the iOS device to authenticate to the network.
+12.When Apple iOS devices use Protected Extensible Authentication Protocol (PEAP) with Cisco ISE or 802.1x, certificate warnings might be displayed even for publicly trusted certificates.
+This usually occurs when the public certificate includes a Certificate Revocation List (CRL) distribution point that the iOS device needs to verify.
+The iOS device cannot verify the CRL without network access.
+Click Confirm or Accept in the iOS device to authenticate to the network.

 13.Apple Safari version 6.0 is only supported on Mac OS X 10.7.4 and later versions of the operating system.